goodnewz/ncov2019-ontario-data/README.md

 # Ontario data of corona virus cases

 The data is collected from the Ontario Ministry of Health's (MOH) website.
 Updated daily and uploaded to this REPO.
-For details on the data  see Ontario Ministry of Health's website https://www.ontario.ca/page/2019-novel-coronavirus
+For details on the data  see Ontario Ministry of Health's website [https://www.ontario.ca/page/2019-novel-coronavirus](https://www.ontario.ca/page/2019-novel-coronavirus)

 # Forecast for Ontario

 ![forecast](forecast_plots/daily.svg)

 # Updates

+## April 29, 2019

+Ontario Ministry of Health now publishes this data as part of Ontario Open Data Catalog.
+Link to the Ministry's source is [https://data.ontario.ca/dataset/confirmed-positive-cases-of-covid-19-in-ontario](https://data.ontario.ca/dataset/confirmed-positive-cases-of-covid-19-in-ontario).
+I have updated my dataset with the missing data before Feb 18, 2020  and plugged in some holes since Feb 18.

 ## April 13, 2020